Early Symptoms

 Resting leg pain

-Pain in your legs or feet may occur during the day or at night while resting, and may be relieved by dangling your legs over the edge of a bed.
+Pain in your legs or feet may occur during the day or at night while resting and is a common sign of PAD.

 Progressed Symptoms